wleddy/shotglass/README.md

     `from app import app as application`

+from the terminal, run `python app.py`

+This will start the development web server but also creates the default database records and is a good way to check that everything is working.

-Go back to the Python Setup App panel and restart your app.
+Go back to the Python Setup App panel and restart your app or from the terminal in the app root directory type `touch tmp/restart.txt`

 Required packages: